mochaMM/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessMyBatis3.rst

     When a query to return a large amount of data is to be described, an appropriate value should be set in \ ``fetchSize``\  attribute.
     \ ``fetchSize``\  is a parameter which specifies data record count to be fetched in a single communication between JDBC driver and database.
-    Note that, "default \ ``fetchSize``\ " can be specified in MyBatis configuration file, in MyBatis3.3.0 and subsequent versions.
+    Note that, "default \ ``fetchSize``\ " can be specified in MyBatis configuration file, in MyBatis3.3.0 and subsequent versions which are supported in terasoluna-gfw-mybatis3 5.2.0.RELEASE.

     Refer ":ref:`DataAccessMyBatis3HowToUseSettingsDefaultFetchSize`" for details of \ ``fetchSize``\ .